rnowotniak/qclib/README.md

 tasks small and trivial in size.

-The main library code is [qclib.py](qclib.py), there are also several example programs using this library and allowing you to simulate several simple quantum algorithms in the quantum logic gate model (the Grover's search algorithm, superdense coding, quantum teleportation protocol).
+The main library code is [qclib.py](qclib.py), there are also several example programs included using this library and allowing you to simulate several simple quantum algorithms in the quantum logic gate model (the Grover's search algorithm, superdense coding, quantum teleportation protocol).

-The library was initially written in Python ver 2, but perhaps an experimental branch will be uploaded for Python 3.
+The library was initially written in Python ver 2, but perhaps I will migrated it to Python 3 shortly in an experimental branch.

 ## Object model for Quantum Computing